MajorPain1/wizdb/README.md

 git clone https://github.com/MajorPain1/wizdb
 cd wizdb

+...
 # Copy the game's Root.wad file to wizdb/Root.wad
-...

-# Use the previous kobold installation to extract it to wizdb/Root/
-kobold wad unpack Root.wad
+# Find a copy of mobdeckbehaviortypes.json from the WizSpoil discord and copy to wizdb/mobdeckbehaviortypes.json

 # Copy previously dumped wiztype file to wizdb/types.json
 ...